Sudomemo/sudomemoDNS/README.md

     == How To Use ==
     First, make sure that your console is connected to the same network as this computer.

-    Then, put these settings for DNS on your console:
+    Then, put these settings in for DNS on your console:
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     Primary DNS:   XXX.XXX.XXX.XXX (NOTE: This value will be unique when you run the program)
     Secondary DNS: 8.8.8.8